 HP 151 - Basketball 1 hr.
-Spring term, yearly

 Students will receive instruction in offensive and defensive skills of basketball for all levels of ability.
 Participants will learn the rules of the game and will gain an understanding of officiating.

 HP 152 - Volleyball 1 hr.